 Requests for project extensions without a new compute allocation

 If this is your situation, please let us know when you request your project extension.
-Please note that we are unlikely to let a project run without an allocation for more than six months at a time.
+Please note that we are unlikely to let a project continue without a compute allocation for more than six months at a time.
 If you expect that your project will be suspended for more than six months, we encourage you to enquire about our nearline data storage service, or to move your research data off our facility and make arrangements with your project's host institution for long-term data storage.